 The Gilbert School was founded by William L. Gilbert for the purpose of providing instruction “for the improvement of mankind by affording such assistance and means of educating the young as will help them to become good citizens.”

 Winsted, a small city within the Town of Winchester, is a low to middle-income, rural community twenty-five miles northwest of Hartford.
 Winsted and Winchester, primary and secondary population areas, respectively, have a combined population of 11,000.

 The Gilbert School, a four-year secondary school, is accredited by the State Department of Education and the New England Association of Schools and Colleges.
 It is governed by The W. L. Gilbert School Corporation.
-Enrollment for the 2005 - 2006 school year was 464.
-Thirty-three of these students were from the rural community of Hartland, Connecticut.

 PROGRAM OF STUDIES